Animation

 The chaining feature makes an intuitive sequence group animation.

-Predefined Effects
+Predefined effects

 To make an effect, you can combine many single animations, or use a predefined effect.